visualjeff/emberErrorHandler/README.md

 # emberErrorHandler
 ##An example of how to use an Initializer to handle http response / error codes.

-###The file app/initializer/http-error-handler.js does all of the work.
+###app/initializers/http-error-handler.js handles all of the work.

 #####Example usage: